Felipeg005/To-Do-React-App/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Thanks to Microverse for make it possible!
-- etc
+- Challenge creator

 ## 📝 License